COVAIL/MITRE_NIST/README.md

 ```
 |--NIST to CWE Exercise.csv
 ```
 List of CWE's along with a column to enter mappings to NIST.
-This is what you pull and contribute your mappings.
+This is what you pull and how you contribute your mappings.

 ```
 |--Data Sources.xlsx.zip
 ```
-A worksheet of datasets as they pertain to our data model.
+A worksheet containing the relevant datasets as they pertain to our data model.

 ```
 |--Report Example.docx
 ```
-An example report of what can be produced from this comprehensive information security mashup.
+An example report of what can be produced from this threat-informed, information security mashup.

 ## Contribution Guidelines